-Stir the Earth Balance into the potatoes until melted, then add the milk and mash until fluffy.
+Stir the buttery spread into the potatoes until melted, then add the nondairy milk and mash until fluffy.
 Set aside until needed.

 Meanwhile, as the potatoes are cooking, heat the oil in a skillet.
 Add the onion and carrots and sauté over medium heat until the onion is golden.
 Add the cauliflower or broccoli and the mushrooms along with 1/4 cup water.
 Cover and cook until the vegetables are just tender.